anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 The registrar SHOULD proceed with collecting and logging status information by requesting the MASA audit-log from the MASA service as described in section 5.8 of {{RFC8995}}.

-The registrar-agent MUST provide the pledge's enroll-status object to the registrar.
+The registrar-agent MUST provide the pledge's enroll status object to the registrar.
 The status indicates the pledge could process the enroll-response object and holds the corresponding private key.

-The registrar-agent sends the pledge enroll-status object without modification to the registrar with an HTTP-over-TLS POST using the operation path value of "/.well-known/brski/enrollstatus".
+The registrar-agent sends the pledge enroll status object without modification to the registrar with an HTTP-over-TLS POST using the registrar endpoint "/.well-known/brski/enrollstatus".
-The Content-Type header is kept as "application/jose+json" as described in {{exchangesfig_uc2_3}} and depicted in the example in {{estat}}.
+The Content-Type header is kept as `application/jose+json` as described in {{exchangesfig_uc2_3}} and depicted in the example in {{estat}}.

-The registrar SHALL verify the signature of the pledge enroll-status object and validate that it belongs to an accepted device in his domain based on the contained product-serial-number in the LDevID EE certificate referenced in the header of the enroll-status object.
+The registrar SHALL verify the signature of the pledge enroll status object.
+In case the enroll status object indicates success the registrar SHALL validate that the pledge belongs to an accepted device in his domain based on the contained product-serial-number in the LDevID EE certificate referenced in the header of the enroll status object.
+In case the enroll status object indicates a failure, the pledge was unable to verify the received LDevID EE certificate and therefore signed the enroll status objects with its IDevID credential.
-Note that the verification of a signature of the object is a deviation form the described handling in section 5.9.4 of {{RFC8995}}.
+Note that the verification of a signature of the object is a deviation from the described handling in section 5.9.4 of {{RFC8995}}.

 According to {{RFC8995}} section 5.9.4, the registrar SHOULD respond with an HTTP 200 but MAY simply fail with an HTTP 404 error.
 The registrar-agent may use the response to signal success / failure to the service technician operating the registrar agent.